Battery Care & Maintenance

 Early Warning Signs

 Batteries often fail when least expected.
 The usual warning is a slower than normal battery ability to crank the engine.
 Other less noticeable factors, such as changed driving patterns and colder/hotter weather will all have an effect on the life of a battery.
-We encourage you to ask for a ‘FREE Battery Test’ at your local Century battery stockist.
-This is a great preventative mainatenance check and if the battery is near failure, it may avoid the inconvenience of a roadside breakdown.
+Encourage your customers to ask for a ‘FREE Battery Test’.
+It’s good public relations and if the battery is near failure, it may avoid the inconvenience of a roadside breakdown.

 Vibration can reduce a battery’s life.
 Always use an approved battery clamp to limit vibration.
 Century batteries are built tough, using robust internal components to resist damage through abrasion and puncture from vehicle vibration.